dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.4.6 =
+= 3.4.7 =
-3.4.6 * New: Make use of Twitter character limit of 280 characters.
+3.4.7 * 100% php7 compatibility!
+Make use of Twitter character limit of 280 characters.
 Compatible up to WordPress 4.9